trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 The success of these early captive breeding programmes encouraged the zoos to introduce more studbooks – just at the time when Dathe, Klös and Grzimek were arguing about the best strategy for orangutan conservation.
 At the 1966 meeting of the International Association of Zoo Directors in Colombo, more zoos committed to keeping studbooks for endangered species.
 The following zoos took the lead in managing studbooks:

-- Antwerp for okapis and bonobos,
+- Antwerp for okapis and bonobos
-- Basel for the armoured rhinoceros and pygmy hippopotamus,
+- Basel for the armoured rhinoceros and pygmy hippopotamus
-- Zoo Berlin for black and white rhinos,
+- Zoo Berlin for black and white rhinos
-- Tierpark Berlin for wild asses,
+- Tierpark Berlin for wild asses
-- Colombo for the Black-billed Stork,
+- Colombo for the Black-billed Stork
-- Frankfurt for gorillas,
+- Frankfurt for gorillas
-- Paris for lyrebirds,
+- Paris for lyrebirds
-- Prague undertook to take over the studbook for the Przewalski’s horse and endangered subspecies of the tiger,
+- Prague undertook to take over the studbook for the Przewalski’s horse and endangered subspecies of the tiger
-- San Diego took over the studbook for the Mendes antelope,
+- San Diego took over the studbook for the Mendes antelope
-- and Washington took over the studbook for the orangutan.[^18]
+- Washington took over the studbook for the orangutan[^18]

 The sources do not allow a detailed reconstruction of why these zoos opted for these specific species.
 We can, however, assume that they could prove a history of successful keeping and breeding (from the association’s point of view) for the animals in question.